HeiLaut/ble-physics-sensors/README.md

 ## Goal

-**Easy to use** and cheap sensor boxes for digital data acquisition that can be used in physic lessons by students or by the teacher as a demonstration.
+**Easy to use** and cheap sensor boxes for digital data acquisition that can be used in physics lessons by students or by the teacher as a demonstration.

 Each Box can be built for under 20 €.

 All boxes are equipped with an esp32, so that they can communicate via BLE or serial connection.
 Older models use the d1 mini, but I now switched to the lolin32 lite, because it's cheaper and has a battery connector.
-Unfortunately the wiki isn't up to date.
+Unfortunately, the wiki isn't up to date.

-Just power up the sensor-box and take a smartphone with pyhphox installed, and you can start.
+Just power up the sensor box and take a smartphone with pyhphox installed, and you can start.
 Nothing more is needed.

 If you want more, you can export the data from phyphox or read the data via a serial connection on any pc and process them in the software you want.